svnrnns/aurora-vue3/README.md

 ### addHeaders

 Adds common headers to the Aurora instance.<br>
-Throws an **Error** if the parameter is not of type 'object' or is null.
+Throws an **AuroraClassError** if the parameter is not of type 'object' or is null.
 | Param | Type | Nullable | Desc |
 |-----------------------|-----------------|----------|------------------------------------------------------------------------|
 | headers | Object | &cross; | An object containin key-paired values representing headers to be added |